- May 21, 2015

 Platforms

 Sunset is a single player casual shooter game with romance, drama, warfare and comedy themes.
 It was developed by Tale of Tales and was released on May 21, 2015.
-It received mostly positive reviews from both critics and players.
+It received positive reviews from critics and mostly positive reviews from players.

 It's 1972 and a military coup has rocked Anchuria.
 You, Angela Burnes, are trapped in the metropolitan capital of San Bavón.
 Your paradise has turned into a warzone.
 You take up a job as a housekeeper.
 Every week, an hour before sunset, you clean the swanky bachelor pad of the wealthy Gabriel Ortega.